 Developed to look after you in the Best way after a sudden loss in income – whether that’s because you’ve had an accident, you’ve fallen sick, or you’ve been made involuntarily unemployed.

-So what exactly is income protection insurance?
+What is income protection insurance?

 Income protection insurance does exactly what it says – it replaces your income if you can’t work due to illness, injury, or involuntary unemployment.
 But rather than “replacing” your income, it’s really about protecting it from unexpected loss.